ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/create.rst

       }
     }

-To add a Security Label to an attribute, use the following format where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the owner:
+To add a Security Label to an Attribute, use the following format, where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the Owner:

 .. code::

     POST /v2/victims/{victimId}/attributes/{attributeId}/securityLabels/{securityLabel}

-For example, the query below will add a ``TLP Amber`` Security Label to the attribute on the Victim:
+For example, the query below will add a ``TLP Amber`` Security Label to the Attribute on the Victim:

 .. code::

     POST /v2/victims/12345/attributes/54321/securityLabels/TLP%20Amber

-.. note:: In order to add a Security Label to an attribute, the Security Label must already exist.
+.. note:: In order to add a Security Label to an Attribute, the Security Label must already exist.
 The query above will not create a new Security Label.
 If you specify a Security Label that does not exist, it will return an error.

 Create Victim Security Labels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add a Security Label to a Victim, use the following format where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the owner:
+To add a Security Label to a Victim, use the following format, where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the Owner:

 .. code::